How to overcome agoraphobia with agoraphobia exposure therapy

 The remnants of an old farm dotted the lush green hills, intentionally left as shelter and a reminder of the way things used to be.

-The steady St Croix, the tireless sentry, illustrated the most significant difference between Minnesotans and Wisconsinites, they were over there, and we were over here, and as we all know – our side is better.
+The steady St Croix, the tireless sentry, illustrated the most significant difference between Minnesotans and Wisconsinites, they were over there, and we were over here.
+As we all know – our side is better.

 Night fell as we lit our fire.
-After an hour of watching the flames, and whittling away at some walking sticks, we gave it the Smokey Bear treatment and crawled into our sleeping bags.
+After an hour of watching the flames and whittling away at some walking sticks, we gave it the Smokey Bear treatment and crawled into our sleeping bags.
 As the part of our outing that provided the least distraction and the most challenging environmental conditions, the hours between sunset and sunrise were ripe with teachable moments and tests of resolve.
+I feared the onset of nocturnal panic attacks.

 I didn’t know agoraphobia exposure therapy would be so literal

 12:15 am: Awakened again, with no clear culprit.
 The temperature drop was noticeable, particularly on my face and feet.
-I used the compression sack from my sleeping bag to add an extra layer of insulation and to decrease the size of the air pocket around my toes and threw on another sweatshirt.
-I began feeling the telltale signs of discomfort in my chest: a pressure, an urgency.
+I used the compression sack from my sleeping bag to add an extra layer of insulation and to decrease the air pocket size around my toes and threw on another sweatshirt.
+I began feeling the telltale signs of discomfort in my chest: pressure, an urgency.
 My thoughts were not racing, but they were accelerating to a comfortable trot:

 “Is the dropping temperature dangerous or just uncomfortable?